-Cash provided by operating activities increased to \$9.1 million during the three months ended December 31, 2018, compared to cash used in operating activities of \$14.1 million during the same period in Fiscal 2018.
-This increase in operating cash flow for the three months ended December 31, 2018 was primarily due to the collection of accounts receivable and the receipt of a \$6.6 million income tax refund in the first quarter of Fiscal 2019.
+Operating activities provided net cash of \$2.1 million during the three months ended December 31, 2019 and \$9.1 million during the same period in Fiscal 2019.
 Cash flow from operations is primarily influenced by project volume, the timing of milestone payments from our customers and the payment terms with our suppliers.
+This decrease in operating cash flow was primarily due to the receipt of a \$6.6 million income tax refund during the three months ended December 31, 2018.